 - Over medium-high heat, brown the meat, breaking it into small pieces as you go.
 Season with a little salt and freshly ground pepper.
 When the meat is no longer pink, push all the meat to one side of the pan and slightly tilt the pan.
 Scoop out most of the drippings with a big spoon.

-- Mix taco seasoning with ½ cup of tomato sauce and ¼ cup of water.
+- Mix 1 tablespoon of taco seasoning or 1 store-bought packet with ½ cup of tomato sauce and ¼ cup of water.
 Add to meat.
 Cook an additional 2-3 minutes.

 - Remove the meat from the pan or place the skillet on a cool burner top until ready to serve.

-- If you heat a skillet over medium-high heat for a few minutes and drop in the tortilla, in 10 seconds or so, the bottom of the tortilla will crisp.
+- Heat a skillet over medium-high heat for a few minutes and drop in the tortilla, in 10 seconds or so, the bottom of the tortilla will crisp.
 Flip and heat the other side for another 10 seconds. and you're ready to go.

 - Fill each tortilla with ground beef and your favorite toppings.